dougd0ug/holbertonschool-hbnb/README.md

 Similar endpoints exist for places, amenities, and reviews.

+## Front-End Usage

+### Homepage (index.html):
+- Displays all available places
+- Filter by price range and amenities
+- Responsive layout for mobile and desktop

+### Login Page (login.html):
+- Allows users to log in
+- Interacts with back-end authentication endpoints

+### Place Details (place.html):
+- View extended place information
+- Filter reviews by price
+- Add reviews through a dynamic form

 ## Conclusion

-This project is for educational purposes.
-It has been made by Dorine Lemee et Ancelin Chevallier
+This project was built for educational purposes to explore full-stack development using Python and JavaScript, structured APIs, and user-centric UI design.

 ---

-*Project by Holberton School students : Ancelin and Dorine.
+Project by Holberton School students : Ancelin and Dorine.